azukacchi/DKMKbot/README.md

 cursor = connection.cursor()

 cursor.execute('SELECT ID, RTStatus, DMSender FROM tweets WHERE \
-    RTStatus == 2 OR RTStatus IS NULL ORDER BY RTStatus DESC, Time') datafin1 = cursor.fetchmany(1) # I only take 1 tweet each time I retweet connection.commit()
+    RTStatus == 2 OR RTStatus IS NULL GROUP BY Username ORDER BY RTStatus DESC') datafin1 = cursor.fetchmany(1) # I only take 1 tweet each time I retweet connection.commit()